 Without further ado, here are all the skincare essentials you’ll need.

 First things first, what better place to start than with the holy grail of travel skincare essentials: cleanser.

 Next up, moisturiser.
-While a lightweight gel or cream may be enough for warm climates, we suggest choosing a heavier formula if you’re anticipating a chillier break.
+While a lightweight gel or cream may be enough for warm climates, I suggest choosing a heavier formula if you’re anticipating a chillier break.

 3. Face Serum or Oil